≡ Menu

 What are final expense insurance policies?

-Final expense insurance, also known as burial insurance policies, are a type of life insurance policy that is specifically designed to cover the costs associated with end-of-life expenses, such as funeral and burial costs.
+Final expense insurance, also known as burial insurance policies, is a type of life insurance policy specifically designed to cover the costs associated with end-of-life expenses, such as funeral and burial costs.

 Generally speaking, there are two main types of burial insurance policies: simplified issue term life or whole life insurance and guaranteed issue whole life insurance.